 Like when I’m at a thrift store, a $5 item is a splurge since everything there should be like $3.
 Unless I get lucky and it’s a Givenchy cardigan ;] then I’d buy it even if it was $10!
 I only buy used purses and jewelry.

 I’m 20 and I definitely invest on shoes! $100 shoes are a splurge for sure but I just think “do I see myself wearing this when I’m 50 years old?” and if the answer is yes, I buy it.
 That would be 30 years of fabulousness so the shoes are basically not expensive anymore since you’ll wear it forever.
 On tops, skirts, and shoes, anything over $15 is a splurge.
 Outerwear $40.
-Jeans $70, but I usually wait til a sale.posted about 4 years ago
+Jeans $70, but I usually wait til a sale.posted over 7 years ago

 It depends on the item… In general, jewelry is too expensive when it hits $8-$10, dresses/skirts at $30, coats at $60-$70, shoes at $40-$50.
 I like vintage a lot and I was fortunate enough to have a WONDERFUL grandma with fabulous style, so I wear a lot of her stuff!
 So vintage anywhere else always seems a lot more expensive haha.
 I’m wearing one of her necklaces in my latest look actually: Ticking Clocks & Salvador Dali!

-xoxo, Sarahposted about 4 years ago
+xoxo, Sarahposted over 7 years ago

 definitely depends on the item,